 A cutting board and a good knife will make it possible to snack on fruits and veggies, as well as have fresh salads for meals.
 Even if you don’t have a stove, a cutting board and knife should definitely be on your packing list.

 A stove is a good investment, as it allows you to cook hot meals and boil water for coffee or tea.
 Here are 2 good options for a small space:

 Mini Backpacking Camp Stove: It is tiny, so it hardly takes up any space.
 This is best if you have a small car or are planning to go on backcountry trips.
 You will only be able to cook simple meals with this device.

-Have a couple "reserve meals" that don't require much preparation in case you end up somewhere where everything is way overpriced or closed.
+We always have a couple of “reserve meals” that don’t require much preparation in case we end up somewhere where everything is way overpriced or closed.

-One idea is gnocchi and pesto.
-It requires just a few minutes on the stove, and both ingredients are shelf-stable and don't need to be refrigerated.
-If you have other ingredients, you can add them, but it's fine on it's own too.
+Another idea is gnocchi and pesto.
+It requires just a few minutes on the stove, and both ingredients are shelf-stable and don’t need to be refrigerated.
+Regular pasta works well too, but requires a bit longer cooking time.
+If you have other ingredients, you can add them, but it’s good on its own too.